-I would say I’m lucky that my job makes me happy and therefore I am able to make that my number one priority every day, but it isn’t luck at all because I have deliberately sought out a job that really interests me and that I enjoy.
+I’m lucky that my work makes me happy and therefore I am able to make that my number one priority every day.
+It definitely helps that I have pursued a career that really interests me and that I enjoy.

-I know that I can’t cram my weekends with so many chores and activities that I’m fully caught up on everything, and I don’t give myself a hard time for it despite being a complete perfectionist.
+I know that I can’t cram my weekends with so many chores and activities that I’m fully caught up on everything, and I try not to give myself a hard time for it, despite being a complete perfectionist.

 I know that I can’t say yes to every single invitation to hang out, and that honestly neither can anybody else, and it’s fine.

 I know that sometimes it’s really important to say “sorry I have to bail on our plans because to be honest I just really need to do laundry instead and I can’t do both”.